 - For that 1 out of 10 times that we really really need to get the new story added to the sprint, we’ll do lots of handwaving to point out it risks bumping an existing story off the sprint commitment.

 - We open our Slack channels to our clients for full transparency, and that’s where we communicate with clients so that everyone gets context and an awareness of the conversations that are happening.

 - 1-1 direct communication with clients should be reserved for sensitive or confidential issues that require privacy, and this should be rare to keep things running smoothly and transparently.

 The Tools We Use

-We use these tools to automate our software development process.
-Reach out to learn more about how we use them.
+These are just a few of tools we use to automate our software development process.
+Reach out to learn more about any or all of them..